avilleret/Gem-wiki/How-to-build-Gem-on-MacOSX-Mavericks.md

 `brew install imagemagick ftgl` and this also install Freetype

 #### Output
-Mac OS X comes with an OpenGL framework but you can enable other outputs by adding some libraries :
+Mac OS X comes with an OpenGL framework but you can enable other outputs by adding some libraries:
 `brew install sdl homebrew/versions/glfw2 homebrew/versions/glfw3`

 Building process
 ----------------

 ### autogen.sh
-If you clone the git repository, you have to build the building tool yourself from the root of the cloned directory :
+If you clone the git repository, you have to build the building tool yourself from the root of the cloned directory:
 `./autogen.sh`

 ### configure
-Then configure the building chain with :
+Then configure the building chain with:

 ~~~~
 ./configure --enable-fat-binary=i386